Journalist of the Year

 GSPA offers 59 separate categories to recognize outstanding student work in journalism (see categories here).
 Work published in newspaper, newsmagazine, news website and video broadcast may be entered in the spring competition, while yearbook and literary magazine entries are accepted in the summer.

-We are now accepting entries for individual student work published in newspaper, newsmagazine, news website and video broadcast.
+On Jan.
+3, we will begin accepting entries for individual student work published in newspaper, newsmagazine, news website and video broadcast.
 Entries must be published between Feb.
-1, 2016 and Feb.
-24, 2017.
+1, 2017 and Feb.
+23, 2018.
 ALL REQUIRED FORMS WILL BE SUBMITTED ONLINE.

 NEW ENTRY GUIDELINES: